TBeijen/tbnl-hugo/content/post/2021-12-01-akamai-terraform.md

 So, how does a CDN (any CDN, be it Cloudfront, Akamai, Fastly, you name it) fit into this shift left approach?
 Very well actually, as long as:

-* The CDN isn't limited to production only but has is present in every environment as early as possible in the development lifecycle. [^footnote_local_cdn]
+* The CDN isn't limited to production only but is present in every environment as early as possible in the development lifecycle. [^footnote_local_cdn]
 * Setting up and updating the CDN should be no different than any other code or infra change.
 As [Martin Fowler says](https://martinfowler.com/bliki/FrequencyReducesDifficulty.html): "If it hurts, do it more often".

 ## Akamai concepts